 12. OnlyJayus

-Is a popular American TikToker, YouTuber, and content creator known for science facts, TMI overshares, relatable humor, and STEM advocacy.
-But her online presence took a sharp turn when some past racist and anti-LGBTQ slurs directed at other creators surfaced.
+Is a popular American TikTok star, YouTuber, and content creator known for her science facts, TMI oversharing, approachable humor, and STEM advocacy.
+However, her digital presence had a major shift when past racist and anti-LGBTQ slurs she made at other creators came out.

-She initially denied authenticity, called screenshots “photoshopped,” then apologized privately via DMs but publicly deflected.
-This sparked #CancelOnlyJayus, with her comments flooded with demands to address it.
+She initially denied it and claimed the screenshots were “photoshopped,” then apologized through private messages but publicly denied it.
+This caused the #CancelOnlyJayus to trend, with her comments were flooded with people asking her about it.

-Then in 2024, ex-girlfriend Brittney Lee Deard filed for a restraining order alleging verbal abuse, harassment (showing up at home), and using socials to “berate” her.
+Then in 2024, her ex-girlfriend Brittney Lee Deard filed a restraining order against her for verbal abuse, harassment (showing up at her home), and “berating” her through her social media.

 13. Alix Earle

-Alix Earle is a major American TikTok and Instagram influencer known for her “Get Ready With Me” videos and lifestyle content.
+Alix Earle is a popular American TikTok & Instagram influencer.
+She is popular for her “Get Ready With Me” videos.

 She also saw her podcast, Hot Mess with Alix Earle, paused and eventually dropped from the Unwell Network in early 2025 after a public rift with Alex Cooper’s brand.